Koinonia Partners

-Koinonia Farm is a Christian farming intentional community in Sumter County, Georgia.
+Koinonia Farm is a Christian farming intentional community founded in 1942 in Sumter County, Georgia, US.

 History

 The farm was founded in 1942 by two couples, Clarence and Florence Jordan and Martin and Mabel England, as a "demonstration plot for the Kingdom of God."
 For them, this meant following the example of the first Christian communities as described in the Acts of the Apostles, amid the poverty and racism of the rural South.
 The name Koinonia is an ancient Greek word, used often in the New Testament, meaning deep fellowship.
 Koinonia members divested themselves of personal wealth and joined a "common purse" economic system.
 They envisioned an interracial community where blacks and whites could live and work together in a spirit of partnership.

 Based on their interpretation of the New Testament, Koinonia members committed to the following precepts: